 - Other than washing and sometimes waxing your travel camper and taking care of general maintenance and cleaning, there is very little physical labor.
 More time to do what you want.

-- Travel Campers can be used as a vacation home as well if you don’t want to live in it full time.
+- Travel Campers are used as a vacation home as well.
+So you don’t have to live in it full time.

 - While the living area is small, it’s less that you have to clean.
 Giving you more free time to enjoy daily living.

-- In the event you have to go to the hospital and your stay is extended, there are many hospitals that offer on site hookups for those family’s who own RVs.
-This can save a fortune in room and board!
+- There are hospitals that offer on-site hookups in the event, you have to go to the hospital and your stay is extended.
+This will save you a fortune in room and board!

 Disclaimer: Flights of Fancy Mom is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by linking to Amazon.
-Our product recommendations are guided solely by our editors.
 We have no relationship with manufacturers.
 Flights of Fancy Mom is also an Affiliate with Boondockers Welcome.
-Affiliate link is included in this post.